PockyBum522/WT32_ETH01-OTA-OTEthernet-Example/readme.md

 All of this is done with Arduino IDE 2.0.0-rc9.4 or later

+Much thanks to the hard work of https://github.com/khoih-prog/WebServer_WT32_ETH01/ for making all of this possible

 ## How to connect FTDI and upload

 Short GPIO 0 to GND any time you are about to upload.